lexihendrix/dotnet-api-starter-test/ReadMe.md

 * You have used mapping correctly.
 * All api method connected to the dishes are implemented correctly and work as expected.
 * Model validation have been used.
+* Logger have been used where suitable.
+* Own initiatives are allowed, but should not be prioritized over fulfilling the instructions.

 ## When are you finished?
 * All required methods are implemented.
 * You think you have handled all edge cases and used exceptions if needed.
 * You feel that your code is as structured, clean and reusable as you can achieve.
 * You have used mapping in way you think is correct.
+* Target framework is .NET 6.0 so make sure to have .NET 6.0 SDK installed.

 ## Scripts to be used